global-container-format/libgcf/README.md

 This will initialize the build system and export the compile commands (if supported).

-To prepare the build for testing, you may want to ensure the proper features are enabled in *features.cmake*, then eventually initialise a virtual environment and install *gcfconv*.
+To prepare the build for testing, you may want to ensure the proper features are enabled in *features.cmake*, then eventually initialise a virtual environment and install *gcfpack*.
 If a virtual environment is enabled, it must be activated.
 These steps must be taken **before** runnig the prepare build command above, like:

 ```bash
 cmake -S . -B build -G Ninja -DCMAKE_EXPORT_COMPILE_COMMANDS:BOOL=ON